openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 For the errors specific to the payload of the Credential Request such as those caused by `type`, `format`, `proof`, or encryption parameters in the request, the error codes values defined in this section MUST be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].

-If the Wallet is requesting the issuance of a Credential that is not supported by the Credential Endpoint, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the response body:
+If the Wallet is requesting the issuance of a Credential that is not supported by the Credential Endpoint, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the JSON-encoded response body:

 * `error`: REQUIRED.
-A key at the top level of a JSON object, the value of which SHOULD be a single ASCII [@!USASCII] error code from the following:
+A key at the top level of the object, the value of which SHOULD be a single ASCII [@!USASCII] error code from the following:
   * `invalid_credential_request`: The Credential Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.
   * `unsupported_credential_type`: Requested Credential type is not supported.
   * `unsupported_credential_format`: Requested Credential format is not supported.
   * `invalid_proof`: The `proof` in the Credential Request is invalid.
 The `proof` field is not present or the provided key proof is invalid or not bound to a nonce provided by the Credential Issuer.
   * `invalid_encryption_parameters`: This error occurs when the encryption parameters in the Credential Request are either invalid or missing.
 In the latter case, it indicates that the Credential Issuer requires the Credential Response to be sent encrypted, but the Credential Request does not contain the necessary encryption parameters.
 * `error_description`: OPTIONAL.
-A key at the top level of a JSON object, whose value MUST be a human-readable ASCII [@!USASCII] text, providing any additional information used to assist the client implementers in understanding the occurred error.
+A key at the top level of the object.
+The value MUST be a human-readable ASCII [@!USASCII] text, providing any additional information used to assist the client implementers in understanding the occurred error.
 The values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 The usage of these parameters takes precedence over the `invalid_request` parameter defined in (#authorization-errors), since they provide more details about the errors.